-Cameras that can use IR light for imaging have so called "day-and-night functionality", or are "day-andnight cameras".
+Cameras that can use IR light for imaging have so called day-and-night functionality, or are day-and-night cameras.
 They can employ either natural IR light, such as moonlight, or artificial, from incandescent light bulbs or a dedicated IR light source.
-All cameras that have built-in IR illumination are day-andnight cameras, but a day-and-night camera does not necessarily have built-in illumination.
-Axis cameras with integrated IR illuminators are distinguished by the product name extension "-L" for LED, lightemitting diode.
+All cameras that have built-in IR illumination are day-and-night cameras, but a day-and-night camera does not necessarily have built-in illumination.
+Axis cameras with integrated IR illuminators are distinguished by the product name extension "-L" for LED, light-emitting diode.

 Both camera-integrated and standalone illumination normally use IR light with a wavelength of 850 nm.
-IR LEDs are also available with 940 nm, but camera sensors are slightly less sensitive to that wavelength, as shown in the diagram of figure 2.
-Being so close to visible-light wavelengths, most IR LEDs produce a visible, faint red glow, which makes it possible to see whether the IR light is on or off.
+Being so close to visible-light wavelengths, the IR LEDs produce a faint red glow that may be visible.
+IR LEDs are also available with 940 nm, which lowers the risk of producing visible glow.
+However, camera sensors are slightly less sensitive to that wavelength as shown in the next diagram.